Myths & Truths of Addiction

 Truth: No one wakes up one day thinking they would like to be addicted to a substance.
 This happens gradually in most cases and is a result of unattended mental health issues and stressors.
 It takes a lot of specialized work to reduce or stop use for most people.

 Truth: Modern research supports a more loving, understanding, and connected approach.
-It’s essential to show your loved one that you seek to understand them and be there when you can to help them get the help they need.
+It’s essential to show your loved one that you seek to understand them and will be there when you can to help them get the help they need.

 Myth: “I’m codependent because I help them too much.”